Top 10 Things to See & Do at Evergreen Brick Works

 Now, the space is undergoing redevelopment to turn it into a year-round facility with a carbon neutral target.
 Opening in 2018, the newly imagined kiln building will serve as a national hub for innovation and sustainability.
 Learn more about the redevelopment and our carbon-neutral goals.

-Skate under the stars on this one-of-a-kind outdoor rink you can’t pass up.
+But when it reopens, skate under the stars on this one-of-a-kind outdoor rink you can’t pass up.
 The looped skating trail weaves around gardens filled with native trees.
 When it gets dark and the twinkling lights come on above you it feels like an icy paradise.
 Best of all?
 Public skating is free!
-Open December to March.

 Whether you’re looking for shrubs, trees or flowers to spruce up your garden or locally-made gifts and snacks, this one-stop shop has it all.
 On top of being a beautiful place to shop, Evergreen Garden Market primarily carries products from artisans, crafts people and small-batch producers in Canada.
 They champion Ontario native plants and don’t sell invasive species.
 Visit any time of year for seasonal goodies like local, organically harvested Christmas trees or heirloom pumpkins.
 Open year-round.